 Its battery life of 7 days is pretty weak when compared to Phillips brushes.
 This translates to just 28 minutes of continuous usage, and there is no battery status indicator, so keeping it charged is paramount.

 Why the Pro 3000 ranked more than a lot of high-end products?
-In our opinion it offers the very basic and the essential function of the middle class product – the Oral-B APP with Bluetooth technology, you will have the complete version of the real-time brushing guidance – assembled with timer, quadrants, pressure sensor and brushing data storage and tracking.
+In my opinion it offers the very basic and the essential function of the middle class product – the Oral-B APP with Bluetooth technology, unlike the entry-level products (e.g. Pro 1000) you will have the complete version of the real-time brushing guidance – assembled with timer, quadrants, pressure sensor and brushing data storage and tracking.

-So, the Oral-B Pro 3000 doesn’t shine, but its price to performance ratio means it’s very good value, it feel likes the money well spent if you don’t need other the extra gadgets.
+So, the Oral-B Pro 3000 doesn’t shine, but its price to performance ratio means it’s very good value, it feels like the money well spent if you don’t need other the extra gadgets.

 - With only half the cost of high-end models, you can get the most core functionality and technology of Oral-B